Once upon a time, there was a young woman that ask herself “Why am not happy?” and “Why can’t I be more like she wish for?”

 I could tell you all the obstacles I had in my life but I prefer to say that I always had food on the table, had a roof over my head, parents that love me, siblings that I know are there for me, friends that make me laugh sometimes and make me crazy other times… I could say I have everything.
 Yes.
 I always did!
 At least, by my point of view!

-However, I already felt like I had nothing, because I didn’t had a job, I didn’t had money, lived under my parents roof, not married, without kids, no car or house of mine.
+However, I already felt like I had nothing, because I was out of a job, I had no money, was living under my parents roof, not married, without kids, no car or house of mine.
 A complete failure, right!?

 Do you know what made me see myself in a different way?